Search

 The point is to fire yourself from the stuff you don’t enjoy so you can focus on the things you do enjoy.

-But if you’re a writer and you hire other people to write for you or use AI to write up drafts (or both), you’ve fired yourself from the main thing you love doing.
+If you’re a writer and you hire other people to write for you or use AI to write up drafts (or both), you’ve fired yourself from the main thing you love doing.

 But creating too much, constantly, can also lead to burnout.